FRC 9498- ZENSHIN Robotics

 Travel expenses for finals: Approximately 300,000 yen/person

-Please join us and support us.
+Please join us and support our project.

-About ZENSHIN
+> About ZENSHIN <